-After frontal, knee, and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize the airbags inflated.
-Roof-rail airbags may still be at least partially inflated for some time after they inflate.
+After frontal and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize the airbags inflated.
+The front center airbag and roof-rail airbags may still be at least partially inflated for some time after they inflate.
 Some components of the airbag module may be hot for several minutes.
-For location of the airbags, see Where Are the Airbags? ♀ 80.
+For location of the airbags, see Where Are the Airbags? \$\phi\$ 67.